maveniverse/os-maven-plugin/README.md

 `${os.name}` and `${os.arch}` are often subtly different between JVM and operating system versions or they sometimes contain machine-unfriendly characters such as whitespaces.
 This plugin tries to remove such fragmentation so that you can determine the current operating system and architecture reliably.

+This plugin is a fork of the original [`os-maven-plugin`](https://github.com/trustin/os-maven-plugin) which is unmaintained.

 ### Generated properties

 `os-maven-plugin` detects the information about the current operating system and normalize it into more portable one.